-This lists each of the activities configured in the workflow type.
+This lists each of the activities configured in the workflow.
 For each activity it also lists their actions.
-This section is a form of autodocumentation if you provide clear names and descriptions for your activities and actions.
+This section is a form of auto-documentation if you provide clear names and descriptions.

-Many workflow types are similar.
-To help you create new workflow types that are similar to ones you already use, Rock allows you to make a copy of an existing workflow type to use as a starting point for creating a new one.
+Many workflows are similar.
+To help you create new workflows that are similar to ones you already use, Rock allows you to make a copy of an existing workflow to use as a starting point for creating a new one.